norcino/TestingSupportPackages/AnonymousData/Readme.md

 // Possible results: Any string of a lenght of 10 characters starting with "Name_" var aString = Any.String("Name_", 10);
 ````
+Strings can be generated using one the following __CharSet__:
+- ASCII
+- UTF16
+- Alphanumeric
+The default is Alphanumeric

 ### TimeSpan
 Generates a random TimeSpan of a default maximum value of 10 days